wobedydob/fix-it-felix-jr/src/main/java/com/github/fixitfelixjr/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
 3. Ensure Maven dependencies are correctly imported.
-4. Build and run the project from the main class.
+4. Build and run the project from the main class `Game`.

 ## 🫱🏻‍🫲🏼 Acknowledgments
 - Disney Pixar, for the original "Fix-It Felix Jr." concept from "Wreck-It Ralph".